-The Offering consists of (i) a public offering in Finland and Sweden and (ii) a private placement, described in "Selling and Transfer Restrictions" herein, in other jurisdictions outside the United States, in each case, in reliance on Regulation S of the United States Securities Act of 1933, as amended (the "U.S. Securities Act"), and in accordance with applicable securities laws.
+The Offering consists of (i) a public offering in Finland and Sweden and (ii) a private placement in other jurisdictions outside the United States, in each case, in reliance on Regulation S of the United States Securities Act of 1933, as amended (the "U.S. Securities Act"), and in accordance with applicable securities laws.
 The Subscription Rights and the Offer Shares have not and will not be registered under the U.S. Securities Act or under any state securities laws of the United States, and may not be offered or sold in or into the United States, directly or indirectly.